Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Related Works

 \section{Related Works}

-\textbf{Irregular hole-filling and image inpainting: } Recent works on image inpainting and depth completion address the irregular shaped holes needed to be filled with different forms of normalized variants of the standard convolution operation \cite{gated-convolution, partial-convolution, sparsity-invariant-cnn}.
+\textbf{Irregular hole-filling and image inpainting: } Recent works on image inpainting and depth completion address the issue of irregular shaped holes with different forms of the standard convolution operation \cite{gated-convolution, partial-convolution, sparsity-invariant-cnn}.
 However, unlike plain convolutions, these customized convolution operations equipped with various normalization tricks are quite difficult to accelerate via matrix multiplication \cite{caffe-phd-thesis}.
-Moreover, based on a pilot study, we find no significant improvement in terms of reconstruction error for our map completion task.
+We have empirically found that these approaches do not directly improve performance on our task.
 CRA \cite{ultra-high-res} proposes a low-resolution hole-filling followed by adversarial low to high resolution transfer.
 For our task, where the input comprises salt and pepper like holes, the pooled low resolution images destroy the texture distributions of the images and thus take the low resolution transfer task severely out-of-distribution, which we empirically find difficult to recover in the later stage.